iCrazyBlaze/blog/_posts/2019-07-25-building-a-minecraft-mod.md

 Recently, I have been hard at work building [Twitch Vs Minecraft](https://github.com/iCrazyBlaze/TwitchVsMinecraft), my first ever mod for Minecraft Forge.
 In this post, I will be showing you how to create your first Minecraft mod using the Forge API for Minecraft 1.12.2, and I will answer some of the most commonly asked modding questions with full code.

+Before reading, make sure you have some basic knowledge of Java.
+Some Java tutorials will be linked below.

 > DISCLAIMER: THIS TUTORIAL CODE WILL NOT WORK IN VERSIONS ABOVE 1.12.2, AND HAS NOT BEEN TESTED WITH ANY VERSION BELOW.

 # Getting Started